Nerwyn/material-rounded-theme/README.md

 # Card Mod Powered Footer

+This theme uses [card-mod](https://github.com/thomasloven/lovelace-card-mod) to:

+-   Turn the header into a footer.
+-   Remove the selection bar.
+-   Space the view icons evenly along the entire footer.
+-   Add the view name below the icon.
-This theme uses [card-mod](https://github.com/thomasloven/lovelace-card-mod) to turn the header into a footer, to remove the selection bar, and to highlight the current view with a colored icon and background behind the icon.
+-   Highlight the current view with a colored icon and background behind the icon.

 You can disable this by commenting out or deleting everything below `### Card Mod theming ###` after installing.
 After installing from HACS this theme can be found in the folder `/config/themes/material_rounded/`.

 When using the card-mod footer, you may find that it "breaks" if you enter edit mode or go to a subview and back.
 This is due to the effected elements unloading when either of these actions are done, which causes the card-mod css to unload.
 This can be fixed by navigating to a different dashboard and back, refreshing the page, or reloading the theme via a service call.